Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.react.hooks.md

 ## Cheatsheet
 - https://react-hooks-cheatsheet.com/

+## useRef
+- returns an object {current: <initialValuePassedToUseRef>}
+- You can store information between re-renders (unlike regular variables, which reset on every render).
+- mutating ref.current does not re-render component since it is a plain js object.

 ## useLayoutEffect

 - useLayoutEffect is a version of useEffect that fires before the browser repaints the screen.